top of page

 Official exhibition catalogue for the 2025 Disappearance of Worlds exhibition to be held in the City of Oxford.
 It features a full catalogue of works.
 A download version will be available shortly.

-JOURNALS & EXTENDED ESSAYS
+ACADEMIC & EXTENDED ESSAYS

 Screenshot 2025-04-24 at 18.18.59.png